-If you need assistance settling the estate Wells Fargo Estate Services can provide trust and probate settlement services for large estates or trusts including those with complex assets.
-Services can include estate planning document review; probate and trust administration; fiduciary investment management; business advisory services including business valuations and closely held asset management; oil, gas, and mineral rights management; real estate asset management; and post- mortem fiduciary tax preparation.
-To learn more, contact your advisor or contact the Estate Services Liaison Team at 855-355-8088 or email estateservices@wellsfargo.com .
-For help with savings, checking, and other bank accounts Call Wells Fargo Bank at 800-869-3557 (24 hours a day, 7 days a week).
+If you need assistance settling the estate

+Wells Fargo Estate Services can provide trust and probate settlement services for large estates or trusts including those with complex assets.
+Services can include estate planning document review; probate and trust administration; fiduciary investment management; business advisory services including business valuations and closely held asset management; oil, gas, and mineral rights management; real estate asset management; and postmortem tax planning and tax advice.
+To learn more, contact your advisor or contact the Estate Services Liaison Team at 855-355-8088 or email estateservices@wellsfargo.com.

+For help with savings, checking, and other bank accounts

+Call Wells Fargo Bank, N.A. at 800-869-3557.
 Banking professionals can tell you what steps are necessary to obtain account information.

-If you have questions about a brokerage relationship A recent account statement from Wells Fargo Advisors may have the name and number of the decedent's financial advisor, or you can call 866-281-7436.
+If you have questions about a brokerage relationship

+A recent account statement from Wells Fargo Advisors may have the name and number of the decedent's financial advisor, or you can call 866-281-7436.
 Investment professionals will make sure you have a complete inventory of investment accounts and explain your options for liquidating them or updating ownership information.
+Wells Fargo & Company and its affiliates do not provide legal or tax advice.
+In limited circumstances, tax advice may be provided by Wells Fargo Bank N.A.
+Please consult your legal and/or tax advisors to determine how this information, and any planned tax results may apply to your situation at the time your tax return is filed.